American Anti-Slavery Society: Early history

-In the South I was a member of the Methodist Church.
-When I came north, I thought one Sunday I would attend communion, at one of the churches of my denomination, in the town I was staying.
-The white people gathered round the altar, the blacks clustered by the door.
-After the good minister had served out the bread and wine to one portion of those near him, he said, "These may withdraw, and others come forward"; thus he proceeded till all the white members had been served.
-Then he drew a long breath, and looking out towards the door, exclaimed, "Come up, colored friends, come up! for you know God is no respecter of persons!"
-I haven't been there to see the sacraments taken since.Douglass hoped his letters would remind Garrison why slavery should be abolished.
+Douglass hoped his letters would remind Garrison why slavery should be abolished.
 Douglass's reminder did not ease the minds of those against Garrison.

+1840 World Anti-Slavery Convention

 In 1840, the American Anti-Slavery Society was invited to the World Anti-Slavery Convention in London, England, to meet and network with other abolitionists of the time.
 Additionally, it served to strengthen each group's commitment to racial equality.
 At this convention, female delegates were not allowed to participate in the event, but rather observe only, from a gallery.

-The ruling to exclude female abolitionists caused feminists Lucretia Mott and Elizabeth Cady Stanton to form a group for women’s rights, though it garnered little success initially.
+The ruling to exclude female abolitionists caused feminists Lucretia Mott and Elizabeth Cady Stanton to form a group for women's rights, though it garnered little success initially.
 Garrison arrived to the convention late and, upon hearing of the decision not to allow women to participate, he chose not to enter the Convention.
 He viewed the proceedings with the women in the gallery.
-This became the genesis for the women’s suffrage movement.
+This became the genesis for the women's suffrage movement.